All Episodes

 You know, California did not do that to Governor Newsom's credit.

-This isn't a red versus blue, except putting COVID forcing nursing home long-term care facilities, that that's a lesson we learned not to do.
+This isn't a red versus blue, except putting COVID, forcing nursing home long-term care facilities.

-That that ended up being a disastrous policy.
+That ended up being a disastrous policy.

-But if if the mask work to that extent that you work all throughout the pandemic in a grocery store with all the people from all over the epicenter coming into your store every day and nobody contracts it, anecdotally, does that give us the freedom to consider opening up the stadiums as you know I'm focused on like a laser beam um for baseball and football and basketball, et cetera.
+But if the masks work to that extent that you work all throughout the pandemic in a grocery store with all the people from all over the epicenter coming into your store every day and nobody contracts it, anecdotally, does that give us the freedom to consider opening up the stadiums?

-Because if there was an error, if someone jumped up and down yelling at their favorite team, mask slips off and the stuff, because the mask is protecting people around you, not you as much.
+Because if there was an error, if someone jumped up and down yelling at their favorite team mask slips off and the stuff, because the mask is protecting people around you, not you, as much.

-Because now in this litigious age, how do we say no to grandpa?
+All right, now in this litigious age, how do we say no to grandpa?

-Even if you wear the mask.
+Even if you're wearing the mask.

 Same thing for planes, by the way.